Software Developer Salaries in Japan

 Paul McMahon

-Understanding what software salaries developer in Japan are be tricky.
-As a whole, software development doesn’t pay exceptionally well: according to a 2022 survey conducted by the Ministry of Health, Labor and Welfare of Japan found, the average annual salary of software engineers in Japan is ¥5.2 million.
-This puts it a bit above the overall average salary of ¥4.6 million.
+Understanding software developer salaries in Japan can be tricky.
+On the whole, software development doesn’t pay exceptionally well: according to a 2024 survey conducted by the Ministry of Health, Labor and Welfare of Japan, the average annual salary of software engineers in Japan was 5.69 million yen.
+This puts it a bit above the overall average salary of full-time employees of 4.9 million yen.

-At the same time though, TokyoDev’s own survey of English-speaking international software developers in Japan found that the median salary of respondents was ¥9.5 million.
-This difference stems from our respondents being anything but typical.
-For instance, 63% of them worked at a company headquartered in Japan, 82% of them used English frequently, and 86% of them worked on an engineering team where many of the members were non-Japanese.
+At the same time, though, TokyoDev’s own survey of English-speaking international software developers in Japan found that the median salary of respondents was 8.5 million yen.
+This is likely because our respondents were far from typical.
+For instance, only 71% of them worked at a company headquartered in Japan.
+Almost 80% of them used English always or frequently, and 79% of them worked on an engineering team where many of the members were non-Japanese.

-This makes answering the question of what is a reasonable software developer salary in Japan difficult.
-If you were a “typical” Japanese software developer with three years of experience, a salary of ¥4 million may sound reasonable.
-And yet if you ask the international developers on TokyoDev’s Discord if the offer is reasonable, you’re likely to be told it is on the low side and you can probably do better.
+This makes the question, “What is a reasonable developer salary in Japan?” a difficult one to answer.
+If you are a “typical” Japanese software developer with three years of experience, a salary of 4 million yen may sound reasonable.
+Yet if you ask the international developers on TokyoDev’s Discord if 4 million is enough, you’re likely to be told it is on the low side and you can probably do better.

 So with that in mind, I think it’s important to get an overview of the market both for exceptional English-speaking international software developers, and typical Japanese ones.
-This article will compare TokyoDev’s own findings about software engineer salaries, with that of other Japanese sources.
+This article will compare TokyoDev’s own findings on software engineer salaries with other Japanese sources.

-Since the first comprehensive survey TokyoDev conducted in 2019, salaries have been trending significantly upward, with the median increasing from ¥7.0 million to ¥9.5 million (a 36% increase) between 2019 and 2022.
+Since the first comprehensive survey TokyoDev conducted in 2019, salaries trended significantly upward until 2022, with the median increasing from 7.0 million yen to 9.5 million yen (a 36% increase).
+In our 2023 results, the median compensation decreased for the first time, to 8.5 million yen, and remained steady there through 2024.

 Year Median Compensation